Pedro Martínez: All-Star strikeout streak

 Martínez was selected as the starting pitcher for the American League All-Star team in 1999.
-The game, on July 13, 1999, was at Fenway Park, Martínez's home field.
+The game, on July 13, was at Fenway Park, Martínez' home field.
 Martínez struck out Barry Larkin, Larry Walker, and Sammy Sosa consecutively in the first inning.
-He then struck out Mark McGwire leading off the 2nd, becoming the first pitcher to begin an All-Star game by striking out the first four batters.
+He then struck out Mark McGwire leading off the second, becoming the first pitcher to begin an All-Star game by striking out the first four batters.
 (The National League's Brad Penny matched the feat in 2006.)
 The next batter, Matt Williams, managed to reach first base from an error by Roberto Alomar.
 Martínez then proceeded to strike out Jeff Bagwell while Williams was caught stealing.

 Yankee Stadium one-hitter

 Martínez again came close to a perfect game on September 10, 1999, when he beat the New York Yankees, 3–1.
 He faced just 28 batters while striking out 17 and walking none (Martínez hit the Yankees' first batter, Chuck Knoblauch, but he was then caught stealing).
 Only a solo home run by Chili Davis separated Martínez from a no-hitter.
 The Davis home run came in the second inning, eliminating any suspense, but sportswriter Thomas Boswell called it the best game ever pitched at Yankee Stadium.
-Martínez not only retired the last 22 batters in a row, but over the last 3 2/3 innings, (11 batters), Martínez threw 53 consecutive pitches without allowing a base runner, and without a single ball being put in play.
+Martínez retired the last 22 batters he faced in a row during this game.
+Over the last 3 2/3 innings, (11 batters), Martínez threw 53 consecutive pitches without allowing a base runner, and without a single ball being put in play.
 (Nine strikeouts, two foul-ball fly outs.)
-The Yankees managed only ONE fair ball out of his last 70 pitches.
-One single fair ball….after the fourth inning.
+The Yankees managed only one fair ball out of his last 70 pitches after the fourth inning.

 Hitless clincher

-On October 11, 1999, in Game 5 of the ALDS, Charles Nagy started for Cleveland and Bret Saberhagen started for Boston, both on only three days rest.
+On October 11, 1999, in Game 5 of the ALDS, Charles Nagy started for Cleveland and Bret Saberhagen started for Boston, both on only three days' rest.
 Boston jumped out to a quick two-run lead in the top of the first inning, but Cleveland responded with three runs of their own in the bottom half of the inning.
 The hitting continued, knocking Saberhagen out of the game in the second inning having allowed five runs, and then Nagy out of the game after only finishing only three innings and allowing eight runs.
-Going into the fourth inning, manager Jimy Williams opted to replace Derek Lowe with the ailing Pedro Martínez, who had left Game 1 with a back injury.
+Going into the fourth inning, manager Jimy Williams opted to replace Derek Lowe with the ailing Martínez, who had left Game 1 with a back injury.
 This decision would prove to be wise, as Martínez threw six hitless innings in relief to win and clinch the ALDS.